banfelder/linux_bridge_demo/README.md

 It is important to tell Network Manager to ignore all ethN devices before configuring them explicitly; otherwise Network Manager tries to "help".

 Linux bridging requires that the NICs that are part of the 'switch' be put in promiscuous mode.
-This means that they will accept inbound L2 frames with MAC address that are not their own.
+This means that they will accept inbound L2 frames with MAC addresses that are not their own.
 To achieve this, we need to both tell VirtualBox to allow this (`vb.customize ["modifyvm", :id, "--nicpromisc2", "allow-all"]`), and then to actually put the NICs into promiscuous mode (`ip link set eth1 promisc on`).

 b0:eth1 and b0:eth2 don't have their own IP addresses.
 This is ensured with the `ip address flush` commands.